 For several years, EBRP officials had planned to open a jail to hold misdemeanor offenders and fund it with bench warrant assessment fees paid by arrestees.
 The facility would have been open 24 hours a day, seven days a week, and would have held low-level criminals such as traffic law violators.

 According to Louisiana 19th Judicial District First Assistant District Attorney Mark Dumaine, it would have cost about $100,000 to keep the misdemeanor jail open for a two-week period and about $2.2 million annually for around-the-clock operations.
-The plan had been to open the jail for two weeks during ...
+The plan had been to open the jail for two ...

 Afghanistan: On August 8, 2016, Robert Langdon, a 44-year-old Australian security contractor, became the last Western prisoner to leave an Afghan prison filled with Al Qaeda and Taliban members.
 U.S. lawyer Kimberly Motley took Langdon’s case pro bono in 2013 and worked diligently to secure his release.
 “Defending Rob was the right thing to do because I believe in justness,” Motley said.
 “Rob was not given a fair trial, but Afghanistan’s legal system is a work in progress.”
 She successfully lobbied the government to pass a law in June that allows for the release of foreign detainees if there are good relations with the other country and reciprocity.
 The law was passed specifically to effect Langdon’s release.

 Alabama: Prisoner movement was restricted at the Holman Correctional Facility on August 2, 2016 after a fight broke out in the same 150-bed dorm that was the scene of a previous violent incident in March.
 Bob Horton, spokesman for the Alabama Department of Corrections, said three prisoners suffered stab wounds during the initial fight and other prisoners “became aggressive” toward intervening staff members, prompting the lockdown.
-According to the DOC, Holman is designed to house 581 prisoners but has ...
+According to the DOC, Holman is designed to house 581 prisoners but has a ...